 This was the case for Nicole when her oldest son (who inspired the Baby Sleep Site®) was a newborn:

 When my eldest was a baby, he was a loud sleeper.
 Every time he rolled over or made a little noise or coughed, I could hear him through the monitor.
 This was unnecessary and woke me up literally for no reason.
-Because of the way the bedrooms in our house are situated, I could hear him very well without the monitor, if he started crying.
+Because of the way the bedrooms in our house are situated, I could hear him very well without the monitor.
 I birth screamers, by the way!
 So eventually, I turned off the monitor at night when I slept.

 Baby Monitors During Sleep Training